theimpossibleastronaut/rmw/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is a heavily modified version of the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]